define (define placeholder exp).

 which evaluates all its arguments first?

-(define (placeholder ..args..) body-exp)
+(define (placeholder ..args..) body-exp). define).

 cond

-(or, the keyword else
+If it is true (or, the keyword else),

 then the value of the entire cond is